 They drop things and watch you put them back over and over again.
-It is normal behavior for babies as they inch towards turning one year old.
+It is normal behavior for babies as they inch toward turning one year old.

 What is object permanence?
 Why is it important?

 Children gradually develop this cognitive skill as they turn 6-8 months old through play and exploration.
-The concept of object permanence is not as simple to babies as it is for us.
+The concept of object permanence is not as simple for babies as it is for us.

-Adults know that whenever an object is out of sight, it still exists in that spot where it was placed.
+Adults know that whenever an object is out of sight, it still exists in the spot where it was placed.
 We have the awareness that things exist without being seen.